oxfist/night-owl.nvim/README.md

 - [Sarah Drashner](https://github.com/sdras) first and foremost, for creating such a beautiful and artistic color scheme that has, personally, made so much more _pleasurable_ the exhilirating act of building software.
+- <https://www.monolisa.dev/> for one of the sweetest programming font out there.